0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

 8. Browse ServerUrl configured in the config.toml file (in this case: http://localhost:3001).
 This shows the API documentation.

+> Note: Please note that for the M1 chips, running the Issuer Node with dockerization might give some errors.
+This is a "known issue".
+We have tested this for ubuntu and macOS however for Windows, testing has not yet been carried out.
+To avoid getting this error, please follow the steps to start the Issuer Node in the standalone mode explained in the next section.

 ## Run Issuer Node in Standalone Mode

+The standalone mode of the Issuer Node allows to compile the Issuer Node and creating the executables to run it without using docker.

-If you want to start the Issuer Node in the standalone mode, you can follow these steps:
+Follow these steps to start the Issuer Node in the standalone mode:

 1. **Set Field Values in Configuration File**: We have provided a `config.toml.sample` file.
 Copy this file in the `config.toml` in your project, and then set different values.
 This is same as step 6 of the previous section.